About the Grant

 Dr. Vamos is a Research Assistant Professor and the Associate Director for the Center for Transdisciplinary Research in Women’s Health (CTR-WH).
 She is also a Core Faculty member of the Collaborative for Research Understanding Sexual Health (CRUSH).
 Current research, and research interests, involve exploring the following inter-related methods, themes and lines of inquiry: transdisciplinary approaches to improving women’s health; research on oral-systemic women’s health across the lifespan (i.e. oral health and pregnancy; oral health and chronic diseases); dissemination and implementation science (i.e. research focused on narrowing the divide between the translation of women’s oral-systemic research to practice); and team science.
 Past research has involved behavioral and psychosocial health issues in the areas of reproductive cancers, HPV in women and men, patterns of contraception use, chronic diseases in marginalized female populations, state- and county-level needs assessments of women’s health, and family planning policy.

-Ankita Patel is the graduate research assistant for the Maternal and Child Health Training Grant.
-She is a graduate from the University of South Florida with her B.S. in Biomedical Sciences.
+Ankita Patel is the program coordinator for the Center of Excellence in MCH Education, Practice, and Science.
+She is a graduate from the University of South Florida with her B.S. in Biomedical Sciences and MPH in Maternal Child Health.
 Her main interests in public health are health education and reproductive health.
 She hopes that her time here at USF will further her discipline and ability to be the best public health professional that she can be.